Your donations help T1Determined #keepgoing.

 What Goes Into Planning an Epic Run: Gear and Supplies

 More than anything, what drives the choice of gear and supplies is the scope of the run.
 Clearly, one doesn’t need a crew van for a marathon or 50K, and arguably not for a 50- or 100-mile race either—if there are aid stations.
 However, the longer the run gets, the more you’re going to depend on your gear and supplies.

 If you’re considering an inexpensive crew vehicle, a cargo van might be just the ticket.
 If you want sleep at or very near where you stopped running, you might want to consider and RV, especially in remote areas, but consider possible difficulty in finding a parking space or place to pull off.
 At least you know it’s your own bed and don’t have to bother with check-in.

-At the time, it was a little above our budget but it helped that the seller was anxious to reclaim his investment.
 We had originally been looking at a Ford Transit Connect when we discovered that the Metris short wheelbase has a little turbocharged 4-cylinder engine that gets 25 mpg, has 1.5 more linear feet of storage than a Transit Connect, and still fits in a standard residential garage with 4.5 inches to spare if nothing is roof-mounted.